Albany community center 1249 marin avenue, albany, ca 94706 email@example.com

 Herbs and Spices

-We usually get together monthly at various members’ homes on the second Tuesday promptly at 10:30 am to about 1 pm.
-Since our meeting includes a sit-down lunch, we require RSVPs several days in advance.
+We get together monthly at a member’s home on the second Tuesday.
+Socializing starts around 10:30 am, giving us a chance to catch up on each others’ lives and tour the garden.
+Our meeting begins promptly at 11 am and ends around 1:30 pm.
+Since we include a sit-down lunch, we require RSVPs several days in advance.
+The host may limit the number of attendees due to home size.
 The particular details and response deadlines are listed in the Berkeley Garden Club Bulletin and in emails sent to members on the Herbs & Spices Group list.

 Flower and Garden Photography